Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

      - **Availability Zones inside the Region**
         - Availability zone guards at the level of individual data center failure, while an availability set is still inside a data center but has different fault and update domains to improve availability
-        - An Availability zone is a collection of data centers
+        - An Availability zone is a collection of data centers (Multiple data centers per zone)
         - There are multiple availability zones in one region
         - There is no additional cost for creating an availability set and there is no additional cost for creating an availability zone
         - However, there can be additional brandwith costs with regards to the communication between two VMs in different zone but there are no costs associated with commnication between two VMs within the same availability set